dm-cdb/Microchip/PICAS/ASM-12F675-hdc1080.X/readme.md

 ## Transformation functions

-This assembly code tries to optimize the 8bits architecture of this PIC : no software multiplication or division, just shifting around bits...<br>
+This assembly code tries to optimize the 8 bits architecture of this PIC: no software multiplication nor division, just shifting around bits...<br>

 ### Temperature
 The supported temperature for exemple range between +125°C and -40°C (165°C amplitude).
 The transformation function from the datasheet is therefore :<br>
-((measured T°C)/2<sup>16</sup>) * 165 - 40
+((raw value)/2<sup>16</sup>) * 165 - 40

 This means (considering that the 2 LSB of the 16bits data are always 0):
 1 lsb = (4/2<sup>16</sup>) * 165 = 0.01007 <br>